abhi3700/eosio-playground/eosio_coding_guidelines.md

 warning: transaction executed locally, but may not be confirmed by the network yet         ]
 ```

+## Error codes
+* Error 3090003: Provided keys, permissions, and delays do not satisfy declared authorizations
+* Error 3080004: Transaction exceeded the current CPU usage limit imposed on the transaction
+* Error 3120002: Nonexistent wallet

 ## References
 * [EOSIO Developer Portal](https://developers.eos.io/)